hashicorp/nomad/website/source/guides/operations/outage.html.markdown

 The next step is to go to the [`-data-dir`](/docs/configuration/index.html#data_dir) of each Nomad server.
 Inside that directory, there will be a `raft/` sub-directory.
 We need to create a `raft/peers.json` file.
-The syntax will vary if using raft protocol version 2 or raft protocol version 3.
+The syntax will vary if using Raft protocol version 2 or Raft protocol version 3.

 For Raft protocol version 2, peers.json should look something like: